Cindy and Barrett with RV in Montrose

 People placing their narrow-minded thoughts on others is my #1 pet peeve.

-Often friends and family just want to look out for our best interests, but sadly, they don’t always have the right way of going about that.
+Don’t get discouraged if you’ve lived in a pretty stereotypical form of American society.
+Often, friends and family just want to look out for our best interests, but sadly, they don’t always have the right approach.

 Everyone has opinions and will want to tell you ALL about them.

 But RV life really is possible!
 We are real people.
-We’ve been living this way since 2018.
+We lived this way for three years.

 More people than ever have decided that they want to find out what it is like for themselves by living full-time as RVers.
 While this type of life isn’t perfect for everyone, those who take the plunge have one thing in common: They love to travel!